FAQ: Chorionic Villus Sampling (CVS)

-If you have a positive result, this means the test found a genetic abnormality.
-In these instances, you will have a chance to discuss the diagnosis and your options with an obstetrical geneticist and a genetic counselor from the UCSF Prenatal Diagnostic Center as well as your own doctor.
-Referrals and support information are available for all decisions.
+A positive result means the test found a genetic abnormality.
+If this occurs, you’ll be able to discuss the finding and your options with an obstetrical geneticist and a genetic counselor from our center, as well as with your own doctor.
+For any decision you make, we offer referrals and resources for support.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.